 The Great Return Needs Great Communication

-Many staff have missed the informal connections and culture that an office setting offers, however their default position has shifted, and they no longer want to spend time commuting into offices every day.
-They also put high value on the flexibility and work life balance that remote working can offer.
+Many staff have missed the informal connections and culture an office offers.
+Their default position has shifted, though.
+They no longer want to commute every day, and they put a high value on the flexibility and work-life balance that remote working offers.

-Against a backdrop of staff shortages across the UK, staff who don’t believe their organisation is being transparent on post pandemic remote working, by documenting and promoting a robust home working policy, are reporting low levels of employee satisfaction This in turn is impacting staff retention, and the ability for organisations to attract and hire new talent.
+The UK faces widespread staff shortages.
+Where an organisation is not transparent about post-pandemic remote working, and does not document and promote a robust home working policy, staff report low levels of satisfaction.
+That in turn affects staff retention, and the ability to attract and hire new talent.

 Finding the right balance is at the heart of successful hybrid working.
 Organisations want to keep control of productivity, encourage collaboration, and build company culture.
 Their staff want to choose where and when they work to achieve a healthy work-life balance.

-Leaders should be encouraged to listen to their staff, consulting on plans for their future work model and offering a channel for them to raise questions or concerns.
+Leaders should listen to their staff.
+Consult on plans for the future working model, and offer a channel for people to raise questions or concerns.

 Hiring in a candidate driven market